ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

 ::

-   ./Tools/autotest/autotest.py --no-clean --valgrind --debug build.APMrover2 drive.APMrover2
+   ./Tools/autotest/autotest.py --no-clean --valgrind --debug build.Rover drive.Rover

 Special log files (e.g. ``arducopter-+-valgrind.log``) are created by autotest when run with this tool.
 They should always be empty at the end of an autotest run.